 The emphasis in mini-soccer is having fun while learning how to play, and how to participate on a team.
 No scores are kept and the games and teams are run by players' family members, who volunteer their time for organizing and coaching.
 The team sizes are small and all children have equal playing time, this allows each player to have lots of touches on the ball.

-The season runs from early May to the windup Jamboree, which is held on Saturday in late June.
+The season runs from early May until late June, and ends with "Canada Soccer’s Active Start Soccer Fests - CYSA Mini-Soccer Jamboree", which is held on Saturday in late June.
 Each player will be contacted in late April by their coach, and will be given details on their season at this time.
 Registration is done in February and March - watch for details on this website in January.

 A parent or someone they designate must be present at all games and practices to supervise their child.
 Coaches cannot be responsible for all the children on their team at this age.